msdavid/fiji/.Q/srs.md

 *   The UI must be responsive.
 *   **Event Detail Page:** Will show event information, signup/withdraw buttons for volunteers, and roster management tools for authorized users.
 For recurring events, it will clearly indicate if it's a template or an instance, and provide navigation to other instances or the template.
 *   **Working Group Pages:** Will include a list page, a creation page, and a detail page with member management for authorized users.
+*   **Dashboard Page:** Will display personalized information, including notifications, contribution summaries, and role-specific overviews like an admin summary.
 *   Other UI notes as per existing SRS.

 ### 4.2 Software Interfaces